Ira W. DeCamp Foundation

 Callen-Lorde Community Health Center, New York, NY

-$100,000 as the first installment for Callen-Lorde Bronx Capital Expansion
+$100,000 as the final installment for Callen-Lorde Bronx Capital Expansion

 Community Health Care Association of New York State, Inc, New York, NY